 Join a dedicated writing community and make significant progress on your major writing project.

-Over the course of four weeks in May, Laurier's Writing Services team will facilitate Writing as Process: Developing a Major Writing Project, a program designed with dedicated writing times and writing discussions intended to help participants make progress on a major writing project.
-This could include a PhD dissertation, a Master’s thesis, or a manuscript for publication.
-During the discussion portion of the program, a Laurier faculty member will be present to provide their perspective on the relevant writing topics.
-This program will be faciliated over Zoom and is open to graduate students on all Laurier campuses and locations.
+Throughout the month of May, Laurier's Writing Services team will facilitate the Graduate Writing Retreat: Writing as Process, a program with dedicated writing times and writing discussions intended to help participants make progress on a major writing project.
+This could include a Ph.D. dissertation, a Master’s thesis, or another large writing project.
+The program is open to all graduate students on all Laurier campuses and locations.

 Expressions of Interest

-If you wish to participate in this program, please email studentsuccess@wlu.ca with a brief statement of what you aim to accomplish by participating in this 4-day series and a description of the writing project you will be working on.
+If you wish to participate in this program, please email tlutz@wlu.ca with a brief description (100-150 words) of the writing project you will be working on (MRP, thesis proposal, dissertation chapter, etc.).

 Review and Facilitation Committee